|

 ZERESH:

-this gift is a big "let down" after the gold and silver jewelry!
+down" after the gold and silver jewelry!
+What am I supposed to

-What am I suppose to do with a broom - sweep with it or ride it?
+do with a broom - sweep with it or ride it?
+Couldn't you have

-Couldn't you have gotten one with a longer handle? |
+gotten one with a longer handle? |

 |